spedyte/storjshare-cli/README.md

 [sudo] npm update -g storjshare-cli
 ```

-Once installed, you will have access to the `storjfarm` command line interface.
+Once installed, you will have access to the `storjshare` command line interface.
 To
 make sure everything installed correctly, run:

 ```